 Quality and employee satisfaction were the performance facts most heavily impacted by culture traits; however, post hoc analysis showed that each of these so-called "soft" measures were correlated with the "hard" facts of profitability/ROA and sales/revenue growth.
-These findings offer a strong argument for business leaders to improve financial performance, such as profitability and sales/revenue growth, by focusing on improvement of qualitative performance facts such as quality and employee satisfaction (Fisher, 1997).
+These findings offer a strong argument for business leaders to improve financial performance, such profitability and sales/revenue growth, by focusing on improvement of qualitative performance facts such as quality and employee satisfaction (Fisher, 1997).

-Post hoc analysis showed that higher levels of the mission trait in an organisation to some legree predicted higher performance in five of six performance areas; the involvement trait medicted performance in four of six areas; the adaptability trait predicted performance in the of six areas and the consistency trait predicted performance in two of six areas.
-Fisher 997) states that it is therefore clear that business leaders setting out to improve their meany's performance might be best served by first focusing on mission and involvement.
-Improve performance in all indicated areas, however, development in all four the culture means must ultimately occur.
+Post hoc analysis showed that higher levels of the mission trait in an organisation to some begree predicted higher performance in five of six performance areas; the involvement trait predicted performance in four of six areas; the adaptability trait predicted performance in two of six areas.
+Fisher of six areas and the consistency trait predicted performance in two of six areas.
+Fisher pany's performance might be best served by first focusing on mission and involvement.
+Improve performance in all indicated areas, however, development in all four the culture areas must ultimately occur.
 Where most organisational culture models tend to ignore the basic paradoxes faced by businesses and their leaders, the Denison organisational Culture Model embraces the deep challenges of leadership familiar to most business leaders today.